IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-09-25-quantum-computers.md

 Quantum Computers makes use of these physical phenomena to do it calculation and this is where the speciality of the futuristic computing machines lies.

-The first ever made quantum computer (fig 1)
 ![quantum computer](/blog/assets/img/quantum-computers/1.jpg)
+*The first ever made quantum computer*

 ## Breaking The Myth of Superposition Theorem